GETTING READY FOR THE NEXT LEVEL.

 The College Fast Track Program enables scholars to earn college credits while at Heritage Academy.
 College credits can be earned in two ways:

 - Online courses

 - Dual Enrollment courses

-Heritage currently offers AP Calculus and is planning to offer additional courses in the coming years.
-Credits from online college classes from approved higher educational institutions may also be earned and transferred back to Heritage for high school credit.
+Credits from online college classes from approved higher educational institutions may be earned and transferred back to Heritage for high school credit.

 Dual Enrollment courses are regular Heritage classes where a student can opt to earn college credit for the class.
-These classes are offered through Rio Salado College and Grand Canyon University.
+These classes are offered through Rio Salado College and University of Arizona.

 Below are some Frequently Asked Questions regarding our College Fast Track Program.

 What is the process to take Dual Enrollment classes?

 - Identify the appropriate classes you need to meet your goals